Partake in the Fragrance Profiling Experience and allow us to acquaint you with your scented soulmate.

 - The forecasts and financial projections of the fiscal area.

-This 2020 Tax Strategy has been approved by The Board of Directors of the entities belonging to Puig in the UK, being published in accordance with section 161 and paragraph 19(4) of the Finance Act 2016 and will be in force until 31st December 2020.
+The first Tax Strategy was approved by The Board of Directors of all the entities belonging to Puig in the UK, being since then published a new version every year in accordance with section 161 and paragraph 19(4) of the Finance Act 2016.
+This 2023 Tax Strategy will be in force until 31st December 2023.

 4. COMPLIANCE AND REPORTING PRINCIPLES